azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 			- If this isn't the case, move onto step 5.
 If it does work, move onto step 7.
 5. Desolder **Q1, Q3** and solder on **Q12, Q56** (these are on the back).
 6. Run the tests from step 4 again.
+7. Determine the duty cycle needed for 1V, 10V at `OUT_A_BUCK`.
+	- Edit and run the Channel_A_LV_Buck1.cpp file.
+ 		- Based on the previous step, determine at what duty cycle 1V and 10V occurs at.
+Record these values as *minimum buck duty cycle* & *maximum buck duty cycle*.
-7. Testing buck converter duty cycle vs. voltage output.
+8. Testing buck converter duty cycle vs. voltage output.
 	- Run the Channel_A_LV_Buck2.cpp file.
-	 	- Similar to the transformer, record the duty cycle to output voltage of the buck converter from 10V to 1V in 0.10V intervals.
+	 	- Similar to the transformer, record the output voltage at `OUT_A_BUCK` with the duty cycle set from *minimum buck duty cycle* to *maximum buck duty cycle* in increments of *percent accuracy* in intervals of ***5 seconds***.
 			- If duty cycle to voltage is nonlinear, use a line of best fit to estimate.
 		- Some extra notes
 			- These ***won't*** be the final numbers used to associate output for Channel A and PWM duty cycle, since there will be a voltage drop (i.e. there's a diode in line to prevent reverse polarity).